haelbouhad/cabinet-medical/README.md

 Just run : git clone  https://github.com/haelbouhad/cabinet-medical.git

-The project's name has to be 'cabinet-medical', so that angular client can reach the server.

 # Launch script to create datasource

 Go to bin/ directory of your (glassfish) server and run the following command :